-Read our full Viavito LunaRun Fold Flat Treadmill review for more information on this capable treadmill.
+Read our full Viavito LunaRun Fold Flat Treadmill review

 This treadmill sits at the higher end of the ‘cheap’ category, but for the extra pounds, you’ll get extra power.
 Those who run regularly should take note: this unit goes up to 10mph and hits inclines of up 10%.
 It comes loaded with 16 pre-set workouts, and thanks to the Bluetooth connection you can add more to this with online workouts or replicate real runs on Google Maps.